NipunaMarcusZuhlke/dotnet-microservices-takehome-marcus/README.md

 ## Architecture Overview

-  - Three Independent microservices with clear separation on endpoint, application, domain and infrastructure using layered architecture to cleanly separate each layer.
+  - Three Independent microservices with clear separation on endpoint, application, domain and infrastructure using Domain Driven Design to cleanly separate each layer.
   - Services communicating only using Events via in memory event bus to reduce any dependency.
   - All three services have three different storages (EF In Memory DBs) to separate the data storages as well and follow `Repository Pattern`.